 Are there any costs the car loan repayment calculator doesn’t include?

 Yes – the car loan repayment calculator can’t predict or include variable lender fees like monthly account charges and loan establishment costs.
 You can partially get around this by using the lender’s comparison rate instead of the advertised interest rate.
 A comparison rate bundles all of the regular and initial charges into a representative interest rate figure which is clearly displayed next to the annual percentage rate for the loan.
 Remember, though, that a comparison rate doesn’t include late fees or early repayment charges, so it’s not a 100% accurate representation of the final cost of your car loan.

 Car loans often come with various charges for early repayment and late repayment fees.
 Lenders charge various amounts for late or missed payments, ranging from $15 up to $40 or more.
 When you pay a car loan down early, lenders charge both early repayment fees and break fees.
 Paying off the loan in the latter stages of the term is usually cheaper than early in the term.

-Early repayment fees also vary from provider to provider, and can cost well over $100.
-The specific amount you pay will depend on how early or late in the term you decide to pay off the loan, but also the remaining balance on the loan and the lender’s costs at that specific time – so they’re impossible to determine until the time comes.
+Early repayment fees also vary from provider to provider and can cost well over $100.
+The specific amount you pay will depend on how early or late in the term you decide to pay off the loan, but also the remaining balance on the loan and the lender’s costs at that specific time, so they’re difficult to determine until the time comes.

 The car loan repayment calculator also can’t predict your own personal interest rate, which is based on your credit profile.
 As mentioned above, this is dictated by a wide variety of factors, so it’s impossible for a calculator to be able to account for this.